 Role of Class 5 Softswitch

 Class 5 Softswitch helps transmit a very small volume of data.
-It is also called as a retail carrier as it deals with the calls of some immediate end-users within the city.
+It is also called a retail carrier as it deals with the calls of some immediate end-users within the city.
 You can normally associate a standard telephone device with Class 5 Softswitch employing the IP connector.
 In order to make an International call, Class 5 Softswitch will simply pass the traffic to Class 4 Softswitch which will ultimately travel through multiple exchanges.

 Key features of Class 5 Softswitch: